aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/python-and-aspose-words-for-java/python-programmers-guide/quick-start-in-python/load-and-save-to-disk-in-python/_index.md

 ﻿---
-title: Load And Save To Disk in Python – Aspose.Words for Java
+title: Load And Save To Disk in Python
+second_title: Aspose.Words for Java
 articleTitle: Load And Save To Disk in Python
 linktitle: Load And Save To Disk in Python
 description: "Load And Save Document To Disk using Python."